 Quinta da Bacalhôa, Vila Nogueira de Azeitão

-Travel an hour south from Lisbon and you’ll discover Quinta da Bacalhôa.
+Travel an hour south of Lisbon and you’ll discover Quinta da Bacalhôa.
 An innovative winery, palace, and museum, with an astounding collection of contemporary sculptures and African art, Bacalhôa developed over the years a wide range of wines.
 The property stands on a former royal estate dating back to the 15th century, complete with a formal miniature maze, a large pond, and vines all within its walls.
 The tour ends with a wine tasting session.

 José Maria da Fonseca Winery, Vila Nogueira de Azeitão